alexey-kondratov/cfn-quickstart-template/README.md

     * **A:** To do so please visit https://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce.
 Then, Continue to Subscribe .

 #### Notice:
-- at the moment, the resource 'AWS::EC2::EIP' does not have the parameter 'Tag', or another parameter that would allow it to be assigned to the Elastic IP.
+- at the moment, the resource 'AWS::EC2::EIP' does not have the parameter 'Tag', or another parameter that would allow to choose name the Elastic IP.
 (24 Feb 2019)